RileyLeff/sapflux/planning/writeups/09_cartridge.md

 **3. Data Manifests (The "Ingredients")**
 *   `raw_files.manifest`: A simple text file listing the `file_hash` of every raw data file that was included in the pipeline run (`include_in_pipeline = true`).
-*   `download_data.sh`: A helper script that reads `raw_files.manifest` and downloads the required files from the public R2 bucket into a local `data/` directory, which is volume-mounted into the MinIO container.
+*   `download_data.sh`: A helper script that reads `raw_files.manifest`, calls the Sapflux API to request pre-signed URLs for each `file_hash`, and downloads the objects into a local `data/` directory (volume-mounted into the MinIO container).
+This script reuses the user's CLI auth token to keep R2 private.

 ### Automated Generation Workflow